Steven Wilson: Porcupine Tree

-Porcupine Tree started out as a duo of Wilson and his school friend Malcolm Stocks (with Wilson providing the majority of the instrumentation and Stocks contributing mostly ideas, additional vocals and experimental guitar sounds).
-Wilson began experimenting by recording music in his home until he had the hunch it could become someway marketable.
+Porcupine Tree started as a duo of Wilson and his school friend Malcolm Stocks (with Wilson providing the majority of the instrumentation and Stocks contributing mostly ideas, additional vocals and experimental guitar sounds).
+Wilson began experimenting by recording music in his home until he had the hunch it could become somehow marketable.
 The material was subsequently compiled into three demo tapes (Tarquin's Seaweed Farm, Love, Death & Mussolini and The Nostalgia Factory).
-For the first tape, he even wrote an inlay introduction to an obscure (imaginary) band called "The Porcupine Tree", suggesting the band met in the early 1970s at a rock festival, and they had been in and out of prison many times.
+For the first tape, he wrote an inlay introduction to an obscure (imaginary) band called "The Porcupine Tree", suggesting the band met in the early 1970s at a rock festival, and they had been in and out of prison many times.
 The booklet also contained information about the band's obscure members like Sir Tarquin Underspoon and Timothy Tadpole-Jones, and crew members like Linton Samuel Dawson (if put into initials forming LSD).
 Wilson said: "It was a bit of fun.
 But of course like anything that starts as a joke, people started to take it all seriously!".
-When Wilson signed to Delerium label, he selected what he considered the best tracks from these early tapes.
+When Wilson signed to the Delerium label, he selected what he considered the best tracks from these early tapes.
 All those songs were mastered and made up Porcupine Tree's first official studio album, On the Sunday of Life....

-Quickly after, Wilson would release the single "Voyage 34", a thirty-minute long piece that could be described as a mixture of ambient, trance and psychedelia.
+Quickly after, Wilson released the single "Voyage 34", a thirty-minute piece that could be described as a mixture of ambient, trance and psychedelia.
 This was done partly as an attempt to produce the longest single yet released, which it was until it was later exceeded by The Orb's "Blue Room."
-With non-existent radio play "Voyage 34" still managed to enter the NME indie chart for six weeks and became an underground chill-out classic.
+With non-existent radio play "Voyage 34" still entered the NME indie chart for six weeks and became an underground chill-out classic.

-The second full-length album, Up the Downstair (though Wilson considers it the first 'proper' PT album since it was made as such and not simply compiled), was released in 1993 and had a very good reception, praised by Melody Maker as "a psychedelic masterpiece... one of the albums of the year".
+The second full-length album, Up the Downstair (though Wilson considers it the first "proper" Porcupine Tree album since it was made as such and not simply compiled), was released in 1993 and had a very good reception, praised by Melody Maker as "a psychedelic masterpiece... one of the albums of the year".
 This was the first album to include ex-Japan member, keyboardist Richard Barbieri and Australian-born bassist Colin Edwin.
 About the end of the year, Porcupine Tree became a full band for the first time with the inclusion of Chris Maitland on drums.